BelieveInTheLimitless/Hospital-Recommendation-System/README.md

 # Hospital-Recommedation-System
-A Data Science Project focused on figuring out the Best Hospitals in Maharashtra based on the ratings, location, specific disease and economical factors through the data acquired from Google Map.
+A Data Science Project focused on figuring out the Best Hospitals in Maharashtra based on the ratings, location, specific disease and economical factors through the data acquired from Google Maps.

 ## Technologies Used :